Cdemeke1227/project-three-research/README.md

 *   -Express - Node  - (WHY: Javascript, Javascript, Javascript!)
 I like Javascript.

-###     I have friends that completed TopStepTrader Combines
+###     I have friends that completed TopStepTrader Combines and spoke highly about it.
 ####    I looked up a job application for TopStepTrader Full-Stack Web Developer to see Requirements, for insight.
 *   Experience with common web-based languages and frameworks, e.g., Ruby on Rails (preferred), Django Python, JavaScript, (Angular2 with TypeScript ideal)
 *   Focus on readability, maintainability, and scalability when writing code